Most sales tasks in the modern, social selling environment require us to access multiple systems, usually via a web browser.

 Key areas of sales activity that Nimble CRM supports

-- Nimble excels in the One 2 One sales activity area, typical of larger complex sales
+- Nimble excels in the One to One sales activity area, typical of larger complex sales

-- Nimble also excels in supporting the office based, inside-sales role
+- Nimble also excels in supporting the office based, lead generating, inside-sales person

 Neat things about Nimble CRM